-This is a short analogy to explain why having a daily habit of somatic practice is so important – if not a necessary precursor – for somatics to have the best effect on one’s body.
+This is a short analogy to explain why having a daily habit of somatic movement is so important – if not a necessary precursor – for somatics to have the best effect on one’s body.

 If you’ve ever been walking out in the hills or countryside, you’ll know that having a map and being able to read it will help you find your way.
 If the weather is good, you have plenty of snacks and you’re not too tired, then all seems well.
 You may not feel the need for navigation equipment.
-However, when the clouds come in, the rain starts and the paths seem to disappear, then having a map and being skilled at reading it will help you find your way to safety and comfort once more.
+However, when the clouds come in, the rain starts and the paths seem to disappear, having a map and being skilled at reading it will help you find your way to safety and comfort once more.

-When the challenging weather rolls in, or when it’s getting dark and you become increasingly tired or lost; then the need to know what direction to turn in and how to keep moving forward become acutely or even frighteningly important.
-Would such a moment of panic, confusion or even injury, be the best time to learn and simultaneously practise the skill of map reading?
+When the challenging weather rolls in, or when it’s getting dark and you become increasingly tired or lost, the need to know what direction to turn in and how to keep moving forward become acutely or even frighteningly important.
+Would such a moment of panic, confusion or even injury, be the best time to learn and simultaneously practice the skill of map reading?
 If you tried to use a map and compass for the first time in the dark and cold, you might even think that map reading is too difficult or that it doesn’t work for you.

-What if we approached our somatic practice like map reading, how might that affect our ability to be truly somatic, even during times of increased stress or pain?
-Somatic movement is an education for the brain, and we know that we learn more effectively when our mind is clear and not distracted by stress, pain or confusion (feeling lost).
-And, to pandiculate is a three step skill that requires focus and practice.
+What if we approach our somatic movement like map reading, how might that affect our ability to live somatically, even during times of increased stress or pain?
+Somatic movement is an education for the brain, and we know that we learn more effectively when our mind is clear and not distracted by noise, discomfort or feeling lost.
+To relax our muscles by pandiculating is a specific three step skill that requires focus and practice.
 The steps are: